guileen/slippers/Readme.md

   * close block in a single line without expression. e.g. `foo.bar();}` is wrong
   * close ONE block in ONE line, e.g. ` });});` is wrong , `}}` is wrong.

-1. You should not use slippers in project, the syntax are not stable yet, it's just a experiment for now.
+1. You should not use slippers in projects, the syntax are not stable yet, it's just an experiment for now.
 1. It's welcome to let me know your idea on [issue pages](https://github.com/guileen/slippers/issues).